After Parkland tragedy, Florida Senate OK’s panic buttons

 The Florida Senate unanimously approved the measure, which would require schools to set up a so-called panic button system that, when activated, would simultaneously alert school staff and first responders to life-threatening campus emergencies.

-The House also was close to approving the bill, possibly later Friday, and sending the measure to the governor for his signature.
+The House also was close to approving the bill but did not take up the measure Friday.

 A commission’s review of the shortcomings at Parkland documented how communications among first responders broke down.
 At times, antiquated radio systems were rendered useless because some channels became overloaded, or radios could not communicate across different channels and jurisdictions.
 Video cameras weren’t transmitting footage in real time.